 "I have just completed the Banjo Building course at the Whetstone School of Lutherie and it was truly an amazing, enriching experience.
 The course was taught by Will Fielding of Fielding Banjos, who is not only a knowledgeable and creative master builder but is also a kind, generous, and all-around great guy.

-Before I started the course, I had virtually no experience building instruments and very little skill at woodworking in general.
-Before each phase in the building process, Will gave clear and understandable explanations of what we would be doing and the skills needed to accomplish each step successfully.
+Before I started the course, I had virtually no experience building instruments and very little woodworking skills in general.
+Before each phase in the building process, Will gave the class clear and understandable explanations of what we would be doing and the skills needed to accomplish each step successfully.
 With Will’s guidance I was able to get through the process and build a instrument that I'm proud of and is a joy to play.

 Lastly, the director of the school, Scott Hausmann, is very helpful and accommodating.
 I felt welcome from the moment I arrived and I feel that I have not only completed a course but have made longtime friends.
 I cannot say enough good about my experience at the Whetstone School of Lutherie.
 I am so glad that I took this course.
 It was the experience of a lifetime."